 Beware of NET Listings in Panama

-Just this week, October 2020, a couple saw the same rental for $1800, $1500, and $1300.
+This week, a couple saw the same rental for $1800, $1500, and $1300.
 What’s the right price?
 The only way to know is to talk to the owner.

 There are some exclusive listings in Panama too.
 But most listings are NOT exclusive.
 Instead, the seller has agreed to pay a commission to whoever produces a qualified buyer.
 This is why you will see the same house listed with several different offices and at different prices.
 A typical commission in Panama is 5-6% of the sales price.

-volcan rental 1000 But sometimes, the seller has told the agent(s) that they need to NET a certain amount at closing and anything the agent can sell it for over that amount will be their profit.
-This is called a net listing.
-Net listings are illegal in most of North America, but it is business as usual in Panama.
-Here’s an example:
+But sometimes, the seller has told the agent(s) that they need to NET a certain amount at closing and anything the agent can sell it for over that amount will be their profit.

-Joe and Mary need to walk away with $150,000 on the sale of their property.
-Real estate agent Sue advertises it for $220,000 – with room for negotiations, she’s hoping it will sell for $200,000 so she can walk away with a $50,000 commission versus the $12,000 commission she would have earned at 6%.
+Joe and Mary need to earn $150,000 on the sale of their property.
+Real estate agent Sue advertises it for $220,000, but with room for negotiations, she’s hoping it will sell for $200,000 so she can earn a $50,000 commission instead of the $12,000 commission she would have earned at 6%.

 HOW WIDESPREAD IS THE PROBLEM?

-panama city condo rental 750 Not all real estate agents, salespeople, and property managers do net listings.
-But it does seem to be common practice with many real estate professionals.
+Not all real estate agents, salespeople, and property managers do net listings, but it seems to be common practice with many, especially expat agents.

 I posted information on Facebook about Net Listings and the board lit up with people in Panama talking about their ‘not so good’ net listing experiences.
 Here are some of the comments